-Harassing your tenant, if serious enough, can be sufficient justification for your tenant to break the lease agreement early.
+Harassing your tenants, if serious enough, can be sufficient justification for your tenants to break the lease early.
 Examples of tenant harassment include failing to make repairs, raising the rent without proper notice, or locking them out of the rental.

 Reason #3: You violated their right to privacy.

-Washington tenants have the right to the quiet enjoyment of their property, even if they are renting.
+Washington tenants have the right to the quiet enjoyment of their unit, even if they rent the unit.
 This means that you cannot barge in on them without first notifying them of your entry.

-As per the statute ((RCW §§ 59.18.150(6)), you are required to provide your tenant with at least a 2 days’ notice of your intended entry.
-If you fail to do so, your tenant may have legal grounds to break their lease agreement.
+As per the statute ((RCW §§ 59.18.150(6)), you are required to give your tenant a notice at least 2 days before your intended entry.
+If you fail to send this notice, your tenant may have legal grounds to break their lease.

 Reason #4: The rental unit is not habitable.

-Your tenant can also break the lease if you fail to maintain your property to habitable standards.
-Washington state sets specific safety, health, and building codes that every rental unit must adhere to in order to ensure they are habitable for the tenants living in them.
+Your tenant can also break the lease before the lease term has ended if you fail to maintain your unit to habitable standards.
+When they rent the unit, they expect it to abide by Washington's safety, health, and building codes in order to ensure it's habitable.

 Failure to maintain those living standards, especially if you have received repeated requests from your tenant, and a court would probably consider your tenant to be “constructively evicted”.
-Consequently, your tenant would have no further obligations under the lease agreement.
+Consequently, your tenant would have no further obligations under the lease.
 For more on evictions in Washington, click here.

-A habitable rental property is one that has:
+A habitable rental unit is one that has:

 - An adequate supply of water and heat as reasonably required by a tenant.